 During the summer of 1816, the construction of the new team-boat, or horse-boat, continued in progress.
 The machinery necessary to revolve the propeller seems to have been imported from New York firms experienced in rigging similar such boats.
-The launching took place on Monday, September 30, and the place was somewhere in Dartmouth Cove, pictured on page 37.
+The launching took place on Monday, September 30, and the place was somewhere in Dartmouth Cove.
 The only previous record of a ship being built in Dartmouth was that of the “Maid of the Mill”, launched in August 1801.

 Among the gay crowd at high-tide that September day, there were evidently many brightly dressed ladies mingled with their companions along the shore, and others who came over from Halifax in small boating-parties.
 Perhaps a military band also enlivened the air.

 One enthusiastic spectator has left us his impression of the scene in a letter to the “Acadian Recorder” the following week: